internago-ab/site/content/country/france.md

 ---
 title: "France"
-description: "The French Republic is a member of the European Union and the Eurozone, UN, the Group of Seven, the G20, NATO, the OECD and La Francophonie.
-Its nominal GDP in 2021 was 2.938 trillion USD, which makes it the seventh largest economy in the world.
+description: "<strong>The French Republic is a member of the European Union and the Eurozone, UN, the Group of Seven, the G20, NATO, the OECD and La Francophonie.</strong><br></br> Its nominal GDP in 2021 was 2.938 trillion USD, which makes it the seventh largest economy in the world.
 Its Human Development Index is at 0.901, which is categorized as very high, with a global ranking of 11th. "
 bgimg: /images/background/france.jpg
 countryImg: /images/country/france.svg
 type: country